 The online application form for NZ eTA for German citizens is comprised of a number of basic personal, passport, health and security questions, such as:

-- Passport information: nationality, passport number, expiry date
+- Passport information: nationality, passport number, issue and expiry date

-- Personal information: name, address, date of birth
+- Personal information: name, email address, date and place of birth

 The whole process of filling out the application form should not take more than 10 minutes as the questions are very simple and straightforward.

-It is advisable to revise all answers provided for any errors, as this may delay the processing time or may even result in rejection of the application.
+It is advisable to carefully revise all answers in order to avoid any errors since any discrepancy in your data may delay the processing time or may even result in rejection of the application.

 How Long Does It Take to Get New Zealand eTA from Germany?

-Once an eTA NZ application from Germany has been submitted, it will take up to 1 business day to process.
-However, considering any mistakes or additional document requirements, it is advisable to apply at least 3 business days before the expected departure date to New Zealand.
+Once an eTA application from Germany has been submitted, it will take up to 1 business day to process.
+However, considering any mistakes that may need to be corrected or any additional document you may be requested to submit, it is advisable to apply at least 3 business days before the expected departure date to New Zealand.

 A printed out copy of the NZ eTA should be presented to border officials during border control upon entering New Zealand.